takkamdarios/SayIT/README.md

 ## Conclusion
 SayIt uses advanced technologies to provide a robust and responsive user experience.
 The use of Flutter and Firestore ensures that the application is scalable, reactive, and able to handle real-time data effectively.

-## Acknowledgements
-Thanks to everyone who contributed to this project, especially our professor, Henri Devigne, for his guidance and support.
-Special thanks to Van Gloria Elder and Artur Hoogers for their valuable advice.